LittleHann/Break12306Captcha/README.md

 Authors: Heqing Ya, Haonan Sun, Jeffrey Helt, Tai Sing Lee

-This project is the implementation of _Learning to Associate Words and Images Using a Large-scale Graph_.
+This project is the implementation of [Learning to Associate Words and Images Using a Large-scale Graph](http://conferences.computer.org/crv/2017/papers/2818a016.pdf).

 In this work, we develop an approach for unsupervised learning of associations between co-occurring perceptual events using a large graph.
 We applied this approach to suc- cessfully solve the image captcha of China’s railroad system: